mythril-forge/homebrew-classes/docs/homebrew/sorcerer.md

 | 8th              | 11*                           |
 | 9th              | 12*                           |

-*\*You must roll on the wild magic table when you convert a spell slot of this level.*
+*You must roll on the wild magic table when you convert a spell slot of this level.*

-#### Metamagic
+## Metamagic
-You gain the ability to twist your spells to suit your needs.
+At 2nd level, you gain the ability to twist your spells to suit your needs.

-When you reach 2nd level, you unlock one unique Metamagic option detailed in your chosen Sorcerous Origin.
+You first unlock one unique Metamagic option, detailed in your chosen Sorcerous Origin.

 When you reach 3rd level, and again at 5th, 7th, 10th, 13th, and 17th level, you gain one of the following Metamagic options of your choice.

 You can use only one Metamagic option on a spell when you cast it, unless otherwise noted.

-##### Careful Spell
+### Careful Spell
 ***Cost: 1—3 points / creature***

 When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell's full force.